The Torres Cape Indigenous

 The Torres Cape Indigenous Council Alliance

-represents 10 of Queensland’s 16 Indigenous
+represents 16 of Queensland’s 17 Indigenous

-local governments, as well as Torres Shire
+local governments, as well as Cook Shire Council and

-Authority.
+Weipa Town Authority.
 We operate as a collaborative

 partnership of councils to represent the